flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/presets.md

 You can also configure the aircraft to set your lighting preset automatically depending on the time of day.
 There are three configurable settings based on the simulator's time of day.

+!!! warning ""
+    Using the automatic preset only sets the aircraft lighting once (when enabled or aircraft power is switched on).
+This feature will not automatically change your flight deck lighting as time progresses during your flight.

 Select a preset from the dropdown menu and ensure that you enable the feature using the toggle.

 ![lighting presets](../../assets/flypados3/lighting-presets.png)